Gaziantep Turkey Travel Guide

 Where to find them: İmam Çağdaş, Koçak Baklava, Güllüoğlu.

 A thin, crispy pastry filled with clotted cream (kaymak) and generous amounts of ground pistachios.
-Traditionally eaten for breakfast, it also functions as a dessert.
+Traditionally eaten for breakfast, in addition functions as a dessert.

 Where to find them: Katmerci Zekeriya Usta, Katmerci Neşet.

-A fiery, hearty lamb and grains of rice soup, traditionally consumed for breakfast starting the day with energy.
+A fiery, hearty lamb and rice soup, traditionally consumed for breakfast starting the day with energy.
 Its rich flavor brings warmth.

 Where to find them: Metanet Lokantası, Beyran Ustası.